Albania–North Macedonia relations: History

 In mid June 1993, a border incident occurred.
 A meeting was organised by the Macedonian side that later ended in the death of a senior Albanian border guard intelligence officer after Macedonian border guards shot him.
 The officer's military attache managed to return to Tirana and reported the incident that according to sources from western militaries, the event almost sparked a war between both countries.
 Other border incidents occurred and the European Union (EU) sent monitors to Albania and stationed them on its side of the border.
 Other events such as the alleged involvement of Albanian elites in Macedonia in a paramilitary and weapons scandal and support for a radical group within the Party for Democratic Prosperity (PDP) party resulted in bilateral tensions.
 Macedonia criticised Albania for its evolving position and accused it of interfering in its domestic affairs.
 The US intervened and pressed Albania to repair ties with Macedonia.
 Berisha later restrained the radical wing of the PDP and undertook actions to mend disagreements and increase ties with its neighbour.

 A summit between President Berisha and Macedonian President Kiro Gligorov was held in May 1994 over infrastructure cooperation, minority issues and bolstering bilateral relations.
 Macedonian leadership positively viewed the summit and there were initial moves to enhance relations.
 Later, some statements by Macedonian officials indicated that the country would not undertake major changes toward the Albanian minority in order to improve ties with Albania.
 In Macedonia, officials were of the view that Albania was in a weak position, due to tensions in its relations with Greece and Serbia.
 Macedonia's admission into European organisations and a lessening of tensions in the name dispute with Greece gave it minimal incentive to seek closer relations with Albania.

 In February 1995, an attempt was made to open an Albanian university in Macedonia and the move was halted by police.
 Albania officially declared that the university situation may incline it to "reconsider" policy regarding its neighbour.
 There was pressure directed to the government of Albania by internal political forces to react strongly, however, though displeased with events its response was restrained.
 Toward late 1996, internal political issues restricted Albania and Macedonia from making attempts to further develop bilateral relations.

 After an earthquake struck Albania (26 November 2019), North Macedonia sent €100,000 in financial aid, as well as drones with thermal cameras to search for survivors under the rubble.
 Rescue teams were also sent, as well as mechanical equipment to clear the rubble.

+In December 2023 at the National History Museum in Tirana, Albanian officials returned 20 stolen cultural icons to North Macedonia that had been taken about 10 years previous, representing years of international cooperation against trafficking of art objects.